DeepLabCut/Docker4DeepLabCut2.0/README.md

 ```
 GPU=1 bash ./dlc-docker run -d -p 2351:8888 -e USER_HOME=$HOME/DeepLabCut --name containername dlc_username/dlcdocker
 ```
 Do not run this with sudo.

-Now you can enter your container in the terminal, or via a browser interface:
+## Using the Docker for Training and Video Analysis:

  - Enter the container via the terminal (to get terminal access in container):
 ```